 - 4 ti leaves Washed (If ti leaves aren’t available or you don’t know what they are, no worries– it is still great without them -they just add a cool local Hawaiian element to the dish.)

-- Add water.
+- Place on ti leaves or in the crock pot.
+Add water.
 Fit remaining ti leaves (again, if you have them) around outer edge of crockpot.

 - Cover and cook on low for 8-10 hours or until it will easily shred into juices (do not drain).